atomist/sdm/README.md

 The concept is explained in detail in Rod Johnson's blog [Why you need a Software Delivery Machine](https://the-composition.com/why-you-need-a-software-delivery-machine-85e8399cdfc0).
 This [video](https://vimeo.com/260496136) shows it in action.

+## Get Started

+This delivery machine feeds on the Atomist API.
+You'll need to be a member of an Atomist workspace to run it. <!-- TODO: reference auth story -->
+Create your own by [enrolling](https://github.com/atomist/welcome/enroll.md) at [atomist.com]().

+Things work best if you install an org webhook.

+## Get your Software Delivery Machine

+If the Atomist bot is in your Slack team, type `@atomist create sdm` to have Atomist create a personalized version of this repository for you.

+You can fork and clone this repository.

+## Run Locally

+This is an Atomist automation client.
+See [run an automation client](https://github.com/atomist/welcome/runClient.md)

+See [integrations](#Integrations) for additional prerequisites according to the projects you're building.

+The client logs to the console so you can see it go.
+Once it runs, here are some things to do:

+### Start a new project

+In Slack, `@atomist create spring`.
+This will create a Spring Boot repository.
+The SDM will build it!

+To enable deployment beyond the local one, `@atomist enable deploy`.

+### Push to an existing repository

+If you have any Java or Node projects in your GitHub org, try linking one to a Slack channel (`@atomist link repo`), and then push to it.
+You'll see Atomist react to the push, and the SDM might have some Goals it can complete.

+### change stuff

+In `atomist.config.ts`, you can choose the `machine` to start with.

+Change the code, restart, and see your new automations.
+The rest of this README describes some changes you might make.

+# About this Software Delivery Machine

 ## Implementations of Atomist
 Atomist is a flexible system, enabling you to build your own automations or use those provided by Atomist or third parties.